KziLesa/KziLesa/README.md

 Outside of data science, I enjoy a variety of sports and activities — from basketball, inline skating, and rock climbing to chess, darts, and bowling.
 I usually prefer being actively involved rather than just watching.
 I'm also into cooking !

 **Personal projects:**
-Analysis and recognition of CrossFit movements from data from inertial sensors
+[Analysis and recognition of CrossFit movements from data from inertial sensors] (./CrossfitAnalysisRecognition.pdf)

 **Contact:**
 ✉️ binkewin@gmail.com